cyberark/conjur/apidocs/src/show_role.md

 |403 |You don't have permission to view the record       |
 |404 |No record exists with the given kind and identifier|

-Supposing the requested role is a user named Chanda at an organization called CyberArk:
+Supposing the requested role is a user named Chanda, defined as part of a policy called "ops" at an organization called CyberArk:

 + Parameters
   + account: cyberark (string) - the organization name